Children’s Advocacy Center (CAC)

-We partner with the University of Texas CARE Program and Harris Health System who provides sexual assault examinations, clinical oversight and expert testimony.
-Exams are conducted at the Texas Medical Center’s Ben Taub Hospital Forensic Nursing Program and at the El Franco Clinic.
-Law enforcement pays for all sexual assault exams so that the family is not burdened by this expense.
+We partner with the University of Texas CARE Program and Harris Health System who provide sexual assault examinations, clinical oversight and expert testimony.
+Exams are conducted at the Texas Medical Center’s Ben Taub Hospital Forensic Nursing Program and at a new clinic in Access Health.
+The Texas Crime Victim Compensation Funds pay for all sexual assault exams so that they family is not burdened by this expense.

 Criminal Court Advocacy